GatsbyCentral/gatsby-awesome-pagination/README.md

 * `skip` - The $skip you can use in a GraphQL query
 * `limit` - The $limit you can use in a GraphQL query
 * `numberOfPages` - The total number of pages
-* `previousPagePath` - The path to the previous page or undefined
+* `previousPagePath` - The path to the previous page or `undefined`
-* `nextPagePath` - The path to the next page or undefined
+* `nextPagePath` - The path to the next page or `undefined`

+## Intro

+Love Gatsby, wanna paginate.
+Sweet, that's exactly what this package is for.

+We differ from other pagination options as follows:

+* Don't abuse `context` to pass data into components
+* Pass only pagination context via `context`
+* Provide helpers for next / previous links

 ## Philosophy